Frequently Asked Questions

 What are cannabinoids?

-If you try a higher potency cannabis for the first time, it is advisable to use a small amount and wait to see what the effects are before taking more.
+Cannabis concentrates (butane hash oil, butane honey oil, wax, shatter, or dabs) are extremely strong compared to other forms.
+If you try concentrates, it’s best to use a small amount and wait several minutes to see what the effects are before taking more.

 What should I know about high-THC cannabis products?

-Science has shown us that the higher the “dose” (amount) of THC someone uses, the more likely they are to experience negative health effects in response; this is called a “dose-response” relationship.
+Science has shown us that the higher the “dose” (amount) of THC someone uses, the more likely they are to experience negative health effects in response.
+This is called a “dose-response” relationship.

-• High THC products can have lifelong mental health consequences.
+High THC products can have lifelong mental health consequences.
 Daily cannabis use, especially of high-THC products, increases the risk of developing a psychotic disorder (like schizophrenia) and can worsen symptoms in people with an existing psychotic disorder.

 Can getting high cause memory problems?

-Some people who get high a lot say their memory is poor.
-That’s one of the common reasons people give for deciding to quit using pot.
+Image of head that is cracked and taped together.Some people who get high a lot say their memory is poor.
+That’s one of the common reasons people give for deciding to quit using cannabis.

 Here’s what scientists tell us: